Automatic Camera Trajectory Control with Enhanced Immersion for Virtual Cinematography: Method

-\textbf{Camera decoder:} To estimate the camera trajectory $\hat{C}$, we decode the encoded $Z^{l}$ using additional features extracted from $M^{v}$, $M$, and $C_{0}^{*}$.
-Random noise is concatenated with $C_{0}^{*}$ during the learning to benefit the robustness of the generation process.
-We also leverage the saliency map $Z^{s}$ produced by the encoder to incorporate features related to spatial tracking strategy, where $Z^{s}$ and $Z^{l}$ are introduced into the latent decoding space through element-wise multiplication and addition, respectively.
-To efficiently synthesize sequence-based camera results, we utilize Gated Recurrent Units (GRUs) \cite{chung2014empirical}, a high-performance variant of RNN designed to handle sequential data.
-Moreover, we repeatedly incorporate the emotion factor $E$ to enhance emotional immersion.
-This ensures that the generated camera shakiness in the output trajectory expresses the actor's emotion, which also intends to match the emotional category and intensity.
-Finally, a skip connection of features obtained from $C_{0}^{*}$ is applied at the end of the decoder to improve the generation efficiency, enabling the network to focus on learning the temporal evolution when estimating the outputted $\hat{C}$.
+\textbf{Camera decoder:} The decoder additionally incorporates $M^{v}$, $M$, and $C^{f}$ to further strengthen the actor-camera synchronization during feature transformation, with random noise merged into $C^{f}$ to enhance the model's robustness.
+The encoded tracking strategy $Z^{s}$ and actor kinematics $Z^{l}$ are integrated into the latent decoding space via element-wise multiplication and addition, respectively.
+To effectively synthesize camera sequences, Gated Recurrent Units (GRUs) \cite{chung2014empirical}, a refined variant of recurrent neural networks (RNNs), are employed due to their superior capacity for handling sequential data.
+Moreover, the variable $E$, which indicates the user-desired emotional category and intensity, is repeatedly introduced in the generation.
+This enables appropriate emotional styling by adjusting the overall amplitude of the generated camera trajectory so as to match a certain actor emotion.
+Finally, a skip connection of features obtained from $C^{f}$ is applied at the end of the decoder to benefit efficiency, allowing the network to focus on learning only the temporal evolution when estimating the output $C'$.

-\textbf{Discriminator:} Our architecture follows the design of Siamese network \cite{chopra2005learning}, which has been widely used to discriminate real or fake for image-based \cite{taigman2014deepface} and sequence-based \cite{lee2019dancing} data.
-Given a pair of real and generated samples denoted as ${\hat{C}}'$ and $\hat{C}$, respectively, our discriminator utilizes two identical shared-weight branches, each consisting of three layers of linear blocks, to extract cinematic dynamics from both samples.
-All the extracted cinematic features are then concatenated and fed into a classifier to determines the similarity between ${\hat{C}}'$ and $\hat{C}$, where the higher the similarity the realer the generated sample is.
-This allows to supervise the generation quality of $G$ in an adversarial manner.
+\textbf{Discriminator:} Our discriminator $D$ adopts a Siamese \cite{chopra2005learning} architecture, which is powerful in distinguishing between real and fake samples, particularly for sequence-based data \cite{lee2019dancing}.
+It compares the generated $C'$ against ground-truth $C$ through two identical shared-weight branches, each consisting of three-layer linear blocks to capture cinematic dynamics.
+All the features extracted from the paired samples are then concatenated and fed into a classifier to estimate the similarity, where a higher similarity score denotes greater generation accuracy.
+This discriminator $D$ facilitates supervising our generator $G$ in an adversarial manner.